 It means not being afraid to own it (or working to own it even when you are afraid) when you make a mistake or sincerely say “I’m sorry” when you hurt someone, even though a sincere apology is a rare, rare gift these days.

 It means trying really hard (even though you’re not perfect at it, or even always that good at it) to see other people fighting that same battle for who they really are, believing the best in people even when they disappoint or–even worse–hurt you.
-Looking paste their shape, their clothes, the color of their skin, their hair, the way they speak, and try to catch a wisp of their stories.
+Looking past their shape, their clothes, the color of their skin, their hair, the way they speak, and trying to catch a wisp of their stories.
 Because the stories will tell you.

 It means being square with yourself.